 Our counselors are trained to work with clients who want to use their spirituality or faith as a resource for personal healing and growth.
 You do not need to adhere to a particular religion to seek help at our counseling center.
 You determine whether and how spirituality and faith will play a role in your counseling.

-Call (920) 886-9319 for Menasha, (920) 235-1678 for Oshkosh and (920) 982-7863 for New London.
-A member of our intake team will listen to your needs.
+Call (920) 886-9319 and a member of our intake team will listen to your needs.
 We do our best to schedule appointments as soon as possible.
 Scheduling times are dependent upon your particular concerns and the appropriate counselor available to address your issues.

 Your initial session is an opportunity for you to get to know your counselor.
 Your counselor will carefully listen to the issues and concerns you bring to counseling.
 Your situation and background will be discussed to develop a treatment plan that will clarify your concerns, goals, and needs.